 Symptoms of CT band syndrome vary based upon the location of the problem within the CT band.

 Levers are machines that use force to move load.
 Levers consist of an effort arm and a resistance arm.
 In The CT band, the calf is the effort arm and the foot is the resistance arm.
 The effort arm delivers force through The CT band using the ankle as the fulcrum or hinge.
-An good analogy is to describe The CT Band as another common lever, a nut cracker.
-One arm of the nut cracker applies force (effort arm) while the other arm provides resistance (resistance arm).
+A good analogy is to describe The CT Band as another common lever: a nutcracker.
+One arm of the nutcracker applies force (effort arm) while the other arm provides resistance (resistance arm.)

 Researchers in the field of biomechanics believe that walking is no more complex than a controlled forward fall.
 That forward fall is initiated by the body's center of mass moving forward.
 The CT band creates a dynamic interface with the supporting surface (the ground), controlling the forward rate of the tibia (lower leg) over the foot.
 An actual fall is avoided as we put our opposite foot forward.
 And to continue walking, the cycle begins again with contraction of the CT band in the opposite leg.